-Again location is key when choosing where to stay, so make sure you have access to local cafes and restaurants that are tailored to your budget.
+Again, location is key when choosing where to stay, so make sure you have access to local cafes and restaurants that are tailored to your budget.

 When staying in a major city it will almost always be cheaper to walk to a nearby cafe or restaurant than dining in the hotel, unless you get free breakfast as part of your booking.

-Make sure the accommodation you choose comes with free WiFi, a free airport shuttle, free breakfast, free cable TV, laundry facilities, a pool, BBQ areas, private rooms with en-suites, a tour booking desk, 24-hour reception?
+Make sure the accommodation you choose comes with free WiFi, a free airport shuttle, free breakfast, free cable TV, laundry facilities, and if you’re feeling really extravagant, a pool, fitness center, BBQ areas, tour booking desk etc.

 13. Check for family deals on your accommodation